marcodb26/TabMania/README.md

     shortcut in new tab_ option, which will cause the shortcut to always open a new tab, and never reuse existing tabs
-* When using a target URL, you can select the _Enable search of clipbord contents_ option to enable the shortcut to replace the first occurrence of the string "%s" in the configured URL with the contents of the clipboard (shortcut "search mode")
+* When using a target URL, you can select the _Enable search of clipbord contents_ option to enable the shortcut to replace the first occurrence of the string `%s` in the configured URL with the contents of the clipboard (shortcut "search mode")
-  * "%s" must be lowercase, "%S" won't match
+  * `%s` must be lowercase, `%S` won't match
-  * "%s" can't be part of the hostname
+  * `%s` can't be part of the hostname
   * This behavior is similar to the behavior of the custom search engines in the Chrome omnibar, except that it uses the clipboard contents as input
-* After the "%s" replacement, if _Always open shortcut in new tab_ is not selected, the shortcut will try to match the exact URL of an existing tab, and if a match is found, activate that tab.
+* After the `%s` replacement, if _Always open shortcut in new tab_ is not selected, the shortcut will try to match the exact URL of an existing tab, and if a match is found, activate that tab.
   If a match is not found, the positionally left-most tab matching the hostname of the search URL (the target tab) will be opened